 The only reservation is that none of them can produce high-resolution images, so never try to use them for book covers of where you need images with very high definition.

-If you need to add text to large, high-quality images, use Photoshop or Gimp, or contact a graphic designer to help you.
+If you need to combine text with large, high-quality images, use quality photo apps such as Photoshop or Gimp, or contact a graphic designer to help you.

 Apart from that, bookmark the online apps above to have them on hand when you need them.